 Cafe Turko

-Cafe Turko is a family-owned Turkish restaurant that’s a dream to work with if you need catering.
+Cafe Turko is a family-owned Turkish restaurant that’s a dream to work with if you need catering (they’ve catered an event for me before).
 But they also have a large space good for big groups.

 Make sure to get the beyti kebab.
 Hands down one of their best dishes.